 In 2010, the Colorado legislature changed the Accountancy statutes enacting mandatory peer review requirements of CPAs and CPA firms in Colorado.
 Please note that the effective date for peer review is referenced in Rule 8.15 - 2014 for CPA firms and 2015 for individual CPAs.

 During renewal, CPA firms are required to provide an affirmative attestation that the firm is either subject to peer review or exempt from peer review.
 Pursuant to §12-2-117(3.7), C.R.S.
 (2013) and the Rules of the Board of Accountancy, Chapter 8, every firm that issues attest or compilation reports must undergo a peer review.

 Misrepresenting the applicability of the peer review requirement could result in disciplinary action.
-If you have any question with regard to whether your firm issues attest or compilation reports, contact Colorado's sponsoring organization, the Colorado Society of CPAs, at 303-741-8612.
+If you have any questions with regard to whether your firm issues attest or compilation reports, please contact Colorado's sponsoring organization, the Colorado Society of CPAs, at 303-741-8612.